jamescherti/jamescherti/README.md

 - **[org-ibullets.el](https://github.com/jamescherti/org-ibullets.el)**: A minor mode for Emacs that enhances Org mode by displaying heading bullets as UTF-8 characters.

-- **[compile-angel.el](https://github.com/jamescherti/compile-angel.el)**: An Emacs package that compile Emacs Lisp libraries.
-This lightweight alternative to auto-compile not only compiles Elisp files loaded with load and require, but also handles compiling deferred/autoloaded files.
+- **[compile-angel.el](https://github.com/jamescherti/compile-angel.el)**: An Emacs package that automatically compiles Emacs loaded or saved Elisp libraries.
+This lightweight alternative to `auto-compile` not only compiles Elisp files loaded with `load` and `require`, but also handles deferred and autoloaded files.

 - **[git-commitflow](https://github.com/jamescherti/git-commitflow)**: A command-line interface that assists with the Git operations of adding, viewing differences, committing changes, and pushing updates.